Armed Forces Wellness Center

 Q6.
 Is it safe for the surrounding community?

 Q7.
-What are the environmental impacts?
+What are the environmental effects?

 Land Use: The physical footprint is very small.
 The reactor itself is about the size of a shipping container, so it only requires a few acres of land.
 There will be temporary disruption during construction, similar to any small building project.